 Small Unmanned Aerial Systems (sUAS) Program

-The Vermont Association of Conservation Districts (VACD) aims to increase the implementation of conservation practices to reduce agricultural non-point source pollution, improve soil health and support farm viability by using Unmanned Aerial Vehicles (UAV), or “drone” technology to expedite conservation planning, technical assistance and financial assistance processes.
-The VACD-UAV program aims to use UAV technology to aid planners, engineers, and wetland restoration staff to enhance efficiencies with their time spent in the field monitoring, inspecting, inventorying resources, and surveying.
+The Vermont Association of Conservation Districts (VACD) aims to increase the implementation of conservation practices to reduce agricultural non-point source pollution, improve soil health, support farm viability through conservation planning, and provide technical and financial assistance processes.
+The VACD-UAV Program aims to use UAV technology to aid planners, engineers, and wetland restoration staff to enhance efficiencies with their time spent in the field monitoring, inspecting, inventorying resources, and surveying.

 UAV technology is multipurpose and can accommodate many project types to aid in real-time data delivery to stakeholders.
 VACD has been using this innovative technology to acquire up-to-date aerial imagery and elevation data quicker and cheaper when compared to contracting other entities.
-Conservation planners and engineers have been using LiDAR to aid in their planning and designs.
-Although this is a great resource, the flight dates range from 2013 to 2017.
-The UAV is easily able to capture up-to-date elevation data in landscapes that have changed over time, either from the weather or human intervention.
+Capturing up-to-date aerial imagery allows staff to monitor change over time without needing to conduct lengthy manual surveys and can be particularly useful in hard-to-reach areas such as eroded streambanks or flooded wetlands.

 Meet the Fleet: